+28. GP - EATING DISORDER FOCUSSED PSYCHOLOGICAL STRATEGIES - PHONE SERVICE

+Group A40.
+Telehealth and phone attendance services Subgroup 28.
+GP - Eating Disorder Focussed Psychological Strategies - Phone Service Phone attendance by a general practitioner, for providing eating disorder psychological treatment services by a general practitioner registered with the Chief Executive Medicare as meeting the credentialling requirements for provision of this service, and lasting at least 30 minutes but less than 40 minutes in duration, for an eligible patient if treatment is clinically indicated under an eating disorder treatment and management plan.
+Fee 92194 Fee: \$101.60 Benefit: 100% = \$101.60 Extended Medicare Safety Net Cap: \$304.80 Phone attendance by a general practitioner, for providing eating disorder psychological treatment services by a general practitioner registered with the Chief Executive Medicare as meeting the credentialling requirements for provision of this service, and lasting at least 40 minutes in duration, for an eligible patient if treatment is clinically indicated under an eating disorder treatment and management plan.
+Fee 92196 Fee: \$145.35 Benefit: 100% = \$145.35 Extended Medicare Safety Net Cap: \$436.05 Phone attendance by a medical practitioner (not including a general practitioner, specialist or consultant physician), for providing eating disorder psychological treatment services by a medical practitioner registered with the Chief Executive Medicare as meeting the credentialling requirements for provision of this service, and lasting at least 30 minutes but less than 40 minutes in duration, for an eligible patient if treatment is clinically indicated under an eating disorder treatment and management plan.
+Fee 92198 Fee: \$81.30 Benefit: 100% = \$81.30 Extended Medicare Safety Net Cap: \$243.90 Phone attendance by a medical practitioner (not including a general practitioner, specialist or consult physician), for providing eating disorder psychological treatment services by a medical practitioner registered with the Chief Executive Medicare as meeting the credentialling requirements for provision of this service, and lasting at least 40 minutes in duration, for an eligible patient if treatment is clinic indicated under an eating disorder treatment and management plan.
+Fee 92200 Fee: \$116.30 Benefit: 100% = \$116.30 Extended Medicare Safety Net Cap: \$348.90

 A40.
-TE SERVIC ELEHEALTH AND PHONE ATTENDANCE CES 28.
-EATING DISORDER FOCUSSED PSYCHOLOGICAL STRATEGIES - PHONE SERVICE Group A40.
-Telehealth and phone attendar nce services Subgroup 28.
-Eating Disorder Focussed Psychological Strategies - Phone Service Phone attendance by a general practitioner, for providing eating disorder psychological treatment services by a general practitioner registered with the Chief Executive Medicare as meeting the credentialling requirements for provision of this service, and lasting at least 30 minutes but less than 40 minutes in duration, for an eligible patient if treatment is clinically indicated under an eating disorder treatment and management plan.
-Fee Fee: \$98.05 Benefit: 100% = \$98.05 92194 Extended Medicare Safety Net Cap: \$294.15 Phone attendance by a general practitioner, for providing eating disorder psychological treatment services by a general practitioner registered with the Chief Executive Medicare as meeting the credentialling requirements for provision of this service, and lasting at least 40 minutes in duration, for an eligible patient if treatment is clinically indicated under an eating disorder treatment and management plan.
-Fee Fee: \$140.30 Benefit: 100% = \$140.30 92196 Extended Medicare Safety Net Cap: \$420.9 Phone attendance by a medical practitioner (not including a general practitioner, specialist or consultant physician), for providing eating disorder psychological treatment services by a medical practitioner registered with the Chief Executive Medicare as meeting the credentialling requirements for provision of this service, and lasting at least 30 minutes but less than 40 minutes in duration, for an eligible patient if treatment is clinically indicated under an eating disorder treatment and management plan.
-Fee Fee: \$78.45 Benefit: 100% = \$78.45 92198 Extended Medicare Safety Net Cap: \$235.3

-A40.
-TELEHEALTH AND PHONE ATTENDANCE SERVICES Phone attendance by a medical practitioner (not including a general practitioner, specialist or consultant physician), for providing eating disorder psychological treatment services by a medical practitioner registered with the Chief Executive Medicare as meeting the credentialling requirements for provision of this service, and lasting at least 40 minutes in duration, for an eligible patient if treatment is clinically indicated under an eating disorder treatment and management plan.
-Fee Fee: \$112.25 Benefit: 100% = \$112.25

-A40.
-TE SERVIC 29.
-GP AND OTHER MEDICAL PRACTITIONER - URGENT AFTER HOURS SERVICE IN ELEHEALTH AND PHONE ATTENDANCE UNSOCIABLE HOURS - TELEHEALTH SERVICE Group A40.
+TE SERVIC LEHEALTH AND PHONE ATTENDANCE 29.
+GP AND OTHER MEDICAL PRACTITIONER - URGENT AFTER HOURS SERVICE IN UNSOCIABLE HOURS - TELEHEALTH SERVICE Group A40.
 Telehealth and phone attendance services Subgroup 29.
+GP and Other Medical Practitioner - Urgent After Hours Service in Unsociable Hours - Telehealth Service Telehealth attendance by a general practitioner on not more than one patient on one occasion-each attendance in unsociable hours if: Fee 92210 (a) the attendance is requested by the patient of period; and or a responsible person in the same unbroken after-hours

+29. GP AND OTHER MEDICAL PRACTITIONER - URGENT AFTER HOURS SERVICE IN UNSOCIABLE HOURS - TELEHEALTH SERVICE

-GP and Other Medical Practitioner - Urgent After Hours Service in Unsociable Hours - Telehealth Service Telehealth attendance by a general practitioner on not more than one patient on one occasion-each attendance in unsociable hours if: (a) the attendance is requested by the patient or a responsible person in the same unbroken after-hours period; and (b) the patient's medical condition requires urgent assessment.
-Fee 92210 Fee: \$161.75 Benefit: 100% = \$161.75 Extended Medicare Safety Net Cap: \$485.25 Telehealth attendance by a medical practitioner (other than a general practitioner) on not more than one patient on one occasion-each attendance in unsociable hours if: (a) the attendance is requested by the patient or a responsible person in the same unbroken after-hours period; and (b) the patient's medical condition requires urgent assessment.
-Fee 92211 Fee: \$129.30 Benefit: 100% = \$129.30 Extended Medicare Safety Net Cap: \$387.90
+(b) the patient's medical condition requires urgent assessment.
+(See para AN.1.1 of explanatory notes to this Category) Fee: \$167.55 Benefit: 100% = \$167.55 Extended Medicare Safety Net Cap: \$500.00 Telehealth attendance by a medical practitioner (other than a general practitioner) on not more than one patient on one occasion-each attendance in unsociable hours if: (a) the attendance is requested by the patient or a responsible person in the same unbroken after-hours period; and (b) the patient's medical condition requires urgent assessment.
+Fee Fee: \$133.95 Benefit: 100% = \$133.95 92211 Extended Medicare Safety Net Cap: \$401.85